 Accommodations near Batur Lake are generally affordable, with rates starting around Rp200.000 for a night.
 Several upscale hotels are also available by the lakeside.
 Restaurants can be found practically everywhere.

 How To Get To Lake Batur

-From Denpasar, it takes around nearly 3 hours to get to Batur viewpoint at Bangli.
+From Denpasar, it takes nearly 3 hours to get to the Batur viewpoint at Bangli.
 It takes another half an hour to go down the winding road to the villages near the shore.
 Many tourists opt for a rental car to get around the area, it cost Rp500.000 to Rp700.000 for day rent.

 A motorcycle provides more flexibility and is cheaper.
 It cost Rp50.000 to Rp70.000 for day rent.
 However, drive carefully as the road has quite a traffic full of vehicles, especially tourist buses.
 There are several routes.
 The most popular is the Kuta – Ngurah Rai Bypass – Ubud – Tampaksiring – Kintamani.